samedit66/coloredstrings/README.md

 ---

-## Why use this? -- Isn't patching `str` un-Pythonic?
+## Why use this?
+Isn't patching `str` un-Pythonic?

-Patching builtins is a controversial choice, and at first glance it __may__ look un-Pythonic.
+Patching builtins is a controversial choice, and at first glance it _may_ look un-Pythonic.
 Libraries like `colorama` require you to import constants and build strings by concatenation:

 ```python
 from colorama import Fore, Style